fgravato/ThreatFeedV4/README.md

-# Threat Feed Management System
+# Improved Threat Feed Management System

 This system allows you to manage threat feeds using the Lookout API.
-It provides a user-friendly interface for creating, viewing, updating, and deleting threat feeds.
+It provides a user-friendly interface for creating, viewing, updating, and deleting threat feeds, as well as managing the domains within those feeds.

+## Features

+- Create new threat feeds
+- List existing threat feeds
+- View feed details
+- Update feed content from online sources
+- Delete threat feeds
+- Add and remove domains from feeds
+- User-friendly command-line interface
+- Command-line argument support for automation
+- Pagination for viewing domains
+- Enhanced error handling and logging
+- Input validation for user inputs

 ## Prerequisites